IFRS 9 Financial Instruments

 Therefore, no procrastinating, time to get ready!

-I don’t go into many details here – the purpose of this article is to give you the overview.
+In this article I summarize the main requirements of IFRS 9, but I don’t go into many details here – the purpose of this article is to give you the overview.

 If you enjoy the video learning more than reading, then please scroll down and watch the video with the summary of IFRS 9.